Co-Lead Excellence through Quality Improvement Project, CMHA Ontario Division

 Program Manager, Excellence through Quality Improvement Project, CMHA Ontario Division

-Program Manager, Excellence through Quality Improvement Project, Addictions and Mental Health Ontario (AMHO)
+Program Coordinator, Excellence through Quality Improvement Project, Addictions and Mental Health Ontario (AMHO)

 Laura Daly-Trottier, delivers Quality Improvement Coaching through the Excellence through Quality Improvement Project (E-QIP).
 Since October 2016 Laura has delivered coaching to member organizations in the Mental Health and Addictions sector throughout the province of Ontario to increase the capacity for Quality Improvement.
 Laura knows firsthand the importance of using a structured approach to Quality Improvement as well as recognizing that each initiative is unique with its own set of values and purpose.